Sample code with instructions on using Motive API functions to calibrate a camera system.

 SDK/API Support Disclaimer

-We provide developer tools to enable OptiTrack customers across a broad set of applications to utilize their systems in the ways that best suit them.
+OptiTrack provides developer tools to enable our customers across a broad set of applications to utilize their systems in the ways that best suit them.
 Our Motive API through the NatNet SDK and Camera SDK is designed to enable experienced software developers to integrate data transfer and/or system operation with their preferred systems and pipelines.
-Sample projects are provided alongside each tool, and we strongly recommend the users to reference or use the samples as reliable starting points.
-The following list specifies the range of support that will be provided for the SDK tools:
+Sample projects are provided with each tool, and we strongly recommend users reference or use the samples as reliable starting points.

 Ticketed support will be provided for licensed Motive users using the Motive API and/or the NatNet SDK tools from the included libraries and sample source codes only.

-This guide provides detailed instructions on commonly used functions of the Motive API for developing custom applications.
-For a full list of the functions, refer to the Motive API: Function Reference page.
-Also, for a sample use case of the API functions, please check out the provided marker project.
-In this guide, the following topics will be covered:
+This guide provides detailed instructions for commonly used functions of the Motive API for developing custom applications.
+For a full list of functions, refer to the page.
+For a sample use case of the API functions, please check out the provided project.

 Library files and header files